fiocco09123scp/Dos-tool/README.md

 # !!!
 Important !!!

-The .bat file you can find im the reposity CAN'T DISPLAY THE COLORS it was used by me to develop the code
-+ is in italian
+The .bat file you can find im the reposity CAN'T DISPLAY THE COLORS it was used by me to develop the code and it is all in italian

 # Use